A Semi-spontaneous Dutch Speech Dataset for Speech Enhancement and Speech Recognition

 \section{Discussion and conclusions}

-In this work we presented DRES: a dataset of Dutch elicited speech in realistic conditions.
-We evaluated several SOTA ASR models on speech from DRES and evaluated the effect of several classical and modern single-channel speech enhancement (SE) algorithms.
-We found that, without SE, two out of eight ASR models, Google Chirp 3 (GC) and Whisper-large-V3 (Whisper), and Google Telephony (Telephony) performed well on Dutch elicited speech in realistic background noise, achieving WERs of 11.2\% and 15.8\%, and 18.3\% respectively.
+In this work, we presented DRES: a dataset of Dutch elicited speech in realistic conditions.
+We evaluated eight state-of-the-art (SotA) ASR models on speech from DRES and evaluated the effect of several classical and modern single-channel speech enhancement (SE) algorithms.
+We found that, without SE, three out of eight ASR models, Google Chirp 3 (Chirp), Whisper-large-V3 (Whisper), and Google Telephony (Telephony) performed well on Dutch elicited speech in realistic background noise, achieving WERs of 11.2\%, 15.8\%, and 18.3\% respectively.
 Two models, Microsoft Azure (Azure) and CGN-pre-trained Conformer (Conformer), performed moderately on DRES, with WERs around 20\%.
-The remaining three ASR models (Multilingual Massive Speech (MMS), Whisper-larger-V3-turbo (Turbo), and Nemo-nl), performed significantly worse compared to GC and W3 ($p<.001$), with WERs substantially exceeding 20\%.
+The remaining three ASR models (Multilingual Massive Speech (MMS), Whisper-larger-V3-turbo (Turbo), and Nemo-nl), performed significantly worse compared to the other five models ($p<.001$), with WERs substantially exceeding 20\%.

 To put these WERs into perspective: a recent study on relatively clean Dutch human-machine interaction (HMI) speech from diverse speaker groups (non-native accented, regionally accented speech and child speech) from the JASMIN-CGN corpus reported WERs of approximately 23\% for Google Chirp 2 and Google Telephony~\cite{zhang2026speech}, which are higher than the WERs of the best-performing ASR (Google Chirp 3) on DRES.
 Similarly, Azure, MMS, Whisper-large-v3, NeMo-nl, and the CGN-pre-trained Conformer also had higher WERs on JASMIN-CGN HMI speech than on DRES, suggesting that these systems are more robust against acoustic variability due to realistic background noise than due to demographic differences between speakers.
 Note that Whisper-large-v3-turbo achieved a WER of approximately 32\% on the clean HMI speech, which was substantially lower than its WER on DRES~\cite{zhang2026speech}.

 Interestingly, none of the SE algorithms improved ASR performance on DRES, irrespective of the ASR model.